7.1.1 General Funding Guidelines and Definitions: Policy

 Students not meeting the above criteria are not eligible for a Cardinal Care subsidy from Stanford University.
 Departments wishing to make a health insurance payment for their students may do so at any time using their own funds (see GAP 7.2, Fellowships and Other Stipend Support).

 Enrolled graduate students who are employed by Stanford University, either with a Graduate Student Assistantship or Graduate Student Hourly employment are eligible for sick leave.
 Sick time provides a mechanism to pay student employees when they are unable to perform their scheduled work responsibilities due to illness or for other related reasons.
 Students with research or teaching assistantship appointments or with hourly employment, may use sick time for themselves or a family member: for absences due to illness; for preventive care or diagnoses, care, or treatment of an existing health condition; or for purposes related to domestic violence, sexual assaults, or stalking (see Administrative Guide chapter 10, Student Employment and Assistantships).

 Home Department Approvers (HDA) are departmental staff who are responsible for assuring that individuals receiving support through GFS are eligible for that support, and that the support has been provided in conformance with applicable policy.

 Financial Approvers are staff members who are responsible for verifying that the support being provided through GFS is coming from appropriate sources, and that the account being used to provide that support has sufficient funds to cover the expense.

 In some circumstances, an individual may be both a Home Department and a Financial Approver.

-Financial support allows graduate students to work on their studies, enabling them to make expeditious progress towards their degree.
+Financial support allows graduate students to focus on their studies, enabling them to make expeditious progress towards their degree.
 For this reason: